gctwve/GuiDOS-bot/README.md

 # GuiDOS AmongUs Bot

 GuiDOS is a player bot for Among Us.
-The project is written in C# and I apologize to everyone who will ever lay eyes on this code.
+The project is written in C and C# and I apologize to everyone who will ever lay eyes on this code.
 It's bad.

 **NOTE: THIS HAS BEEN FORKED FROM THE [GlaDOS bot](https://github.com/altskop/GlaDOS-bot)!!** And I will update this time to time!